-- To ensure architectural character is incorporated into the design of homes, a minimum of 2 of the following character features must be used in the Primary Elevation: - 1.
-The inclusion of modern federation piers or double post supports with a step up/raised porch or verandah. - 2.
-A roof feature for example but not limited to: gable, gambrel, dormer windows, bell tower or a separately pitched roofline or gable feature to a porch, verandah or balcony. - 3.
-Provide a minimum ground floor plate/ceiling height of 2570mm (30c) for the majority of rooms/area comprising the front elevation.
-Note: this is mandatory for lots which are located within the Character Zone (see section 3.2.3 for further information). - 4.
-A rendered plinth to a minimum height of 340mm (4c) and up to 600mm (7c) above floor level with weatherboard cladding above to at least 50% of the elevation (may not be accepted where applied to garages to make up 50%). - 5.
-A chimney feature located within the street elevation. - 6.
-The incorporation of sandstone or approved cultured stone to an architectural element such as a chimney, feature wall, planter box etc. - 7.
+To ensure architectural character is incorporated into the design of homes, a minimum of two (2) of the following character features must be used in the Primary Elevation:

+- 1. The inclusion of modern federation piers or double post supports with a step up/raised porch or verandah. - 2.
+A roof feature, for example but not limited to, gable, gambrel, dormer windows, bell tower or a separately pitched roofline or gable feature to a porch, verandah or balcony. - 3.
+A minimum ground floor plate/ceiling height of 2570mm for the majority of rooms/area comprising the front elevation.
+Note: This is mandatory for lots which are located within the Character Zone. - 4.
+A rendered plinth to a minimum height of 340mm and up to 600mm above floor level with weatherboard cladding above to at least 50 percent of the elevation (may not be accepted where applied to garages to make up 50 percent). - 5.
+A chimney feature located within the street elevation\. - 6.
+The incorporation of sandstone or approved cultured stone to an architectural element such as a chimney, feature wall, planter box, etc. Note: This is mandatory for lots located in the Dress Circle or Premium range. - 7.
 A corrugated metal deck roof (Colorbond).

-Note: this is mandatory for lots which are located within the Character Zone (see section 3.2.3 for further information). - 8.
-Decorative window hoods, architectural screens or louvres to windows and doors. - Parapet walls to side boundaries must not protrude forward of the fascia or above the soffit line of the roof.
-(Parapet walls protruding forward of the main building line may be considered where covering off eaves or where providing separation between semi-detached double storey dwellings.) - No bathroom, ensuite or laundry windows are to be included in the primary or secondary elevations unless they are well disguised, e.g. no highlight windows or obscure glazing.
+Note: This is mandatory for lots which are located within the Character Zone (see section 3.2.3 for further information). - 8.
+Decorative window hoods, architectural screens or louvres to windows and doors.